drigberg/nerdata/README.md

 });
 ```

-There are two ways to select which universes you want (or limit memory usage):
+There are two ways to select which universes you want:

 ```js
 // Inclusive